seankanderson/Docker-for-Windows/readme.md

 ### Image and Container Development and Deployment Workflow
 * Download Docker image from an on-prem or cloud-based Docker repository
+* Build a new image that includes your application
-* Build new containers from that image (including your application)
+* Build new containers from that image
 * Run containers
 * Stop Containers
 * Remove containers